walmartlabs/thorax/README.md

 ### context *view.context()*

 Used by `render` to determine what attributes are available in the view's `template`.
 The default context function returns `this` + `this.model.attributes` if a `model` is present on the view.
-The `context` method may be overriden to provide a custom context:
+The `context` method may be overridden to provide a custom context:

     new Thorax.View({
       template: Handlebars.compile('{{key}}'),